Login

 Listed property is any of the following:

-Note: The calculator will not create an accurate schedule that incorporates a short tax year.
+Note: The calculator does not create an accurate schedule that includes a short tax year.

 A short tax year is any tax year with less than 12 full months.
 This section discusses the rules for determining the depreciation deduction for property you place in service or dispose of in a short tax year.
 It also discusses the rules for determining depreciation when you have a short tax year during the recovery period (other than the year the property is placed in service or disposed of).